-Monitoring of E-Safety incidents takes place and incidents are recorded on the E-Safety incident log.
+Monitoring of E-Safety incidents takes place and incidents are recorded on CPOMS.

-The school will complete an E-Safety audit annually to establish if the e-Safety policy is adequate and that the implementation of the E-Safety policy is appropriate (Appendix 6).
+The school will complete an E-Safety audit annually to establish if the e-Safety policy is adequate and that the implementation of the E-Safety policy is appropriate (Appendix 5).

-The E-Safety Policy will be reviewed annually, or more regularly in the light of any new significant new developments if the use of the technologies, new threats to E-Safety or incidents that have taken place.
+The E-Safety Policy will be reviewed annually, or more regularly in the light of any new significant new developments if the use of the technologies, new threats to E-Safety or incidents that have taken place

-Issue No. 003 Effective Date: June 2019
+Issue No. 008 E-Safety Policy Effective Date: September 2023